Hackership/blog.hackership.org/_posts/2014-05-12-Announcing-Hackership-Batch-1-and-partnership-zalando.md

 Listen up, cause we’ve got some pretty exciting news!

 After months of hard work and careful preparation we are finally ready to announce the first official batch of Hackership, which will take place from early July till end September.
-That’s right, a full 12 weeks of hacking and learning.
+That’s right, a full **12 weeks of hacking and learning**.
 A special thanks goes out to Zalando who have kindly agreed to host us at their headquarters!

-And there’s more: This batch we will focus on web-based multimedia, meaning that we will bring in experts in multimedia and organize a bunch of workshops around this topic.
+And there’s more: This batch we will focus on **web-based multimedia**, meaning that we will bring in experts in multimedia and organize a bunch of workshops around this topic.

 But, that does not mean we won’t have space for learners focusing on other themes.
 Just like last time, Hackership batch-1 will provide learners with the opportunity to deepen their knowledge of their chosen fields.
 We will provide you with coaches, relevant workshops, a daily structure (including standups) and give you access to people specializing in your topic.